awakeman/microservice-example/README.md

 #### `X-Tenant` (required)

-Required header value, must be a 6 character alphanumeric string
+Required header value, must be a 6 character alphanumeric string and must only be supplied once.

 ### POST `/users/`